Jordan-Pierce/CoralNet-Toolbox/docs/usage.md

 - **Delete Label**: Click the "Delete Label" button to delete the selected label.
 - **Edit Label**: Click the "Edit Label" button to edit the selected label.
 - **Lock Label**: Click the "Lock Label" button to lock the selected label.
+- **Filter Labels**: Use the filter text box to search for specific labels.
+- **Label Count**: Displays the total number of labels in the project.
+- **Annotation Count**: Shows information about the current annotations:
+  - When no annotation is selected: Shows the total count of annotations
+  - When a single annotation is selected: Shows the selected annotation's index
+  - When multiple annotations are selected: Shows how many annotations are selected
+  - Can be edited (when in select mode) to navigate to a specific annotation by index

 ## Image Window
 - **Load Image**: Click on a row to load the image in the annotation window.